damirlj/modern_cpp_tutorials/README.md

          return p1.x < p2.x;
     }
 ```
-which give you semantically an unsatisfactory result (doesn't concern the coordinates as absolute distance from (0,0)).
+which give you, once again, semantically an unsatisfactory result (doesn't concern the coordinates as absolute distance from (0,0)).

 Check the [source code](/src/Tutorial%203) for more details on this topic.